Skip To Main Content

 Students continue to study digital recording, music notation software and MIDI sequencing software.
 Prerequisite: TMT201 or instructor approval (½ year – ½ credit) 10, 11 & 12.

-Students learn more advanced techniques using digital recording, music notation software and MIDI sequencing software.
+Students will be more focus on Production and learn more advanced techniques using digital recording, music notation software and MIDI sequencing software.
 Students use the Logic X and ProTools software.
-Prerequisite: TMT301 or instructor approval (½ year – ½ credit) 10, 11 & 12.
+Prerequisite: TMT301. (½ year – ½ credit) 10, 11 & 12.

 Students learn the fundamentals of making and using technical drawings using AutoCAD.
 Students learn about geometric construction, orthographic representation, isometric drawing, dimensions, and tolerances.
 Students also learn how to create 3D objects using 3D printers.
 Strong foundations in algebra are highly recommended for success in this course. (½ year – ½ credit) 9, 10, 11 & 12.